miachafer/odin-recipes/README.md

-# Odin Recipes
+# Latin Cocktails Recipes

 ## Description
-This is a project proposed by the [Odin Project](https://www.theodinproject.com/).
+- This is a project proposed by the [Odin Project](https://www.theodinproject.com/).
+- I decided to make recipes of cocktails from Latin America.

 ## Goal
 The goal is to practice the basics of HTML.